 ‘A big atomic bomb will come out’

 The two moves come at a time when new US sanctions imposed over Iran’s nuclear programme are causing real economic pain.
+Tehran has responded with threats to international shipping that have frightened oil markets.
+A parliamentary election in two months is widening Iran’s internal political divisions.

 Iran’s President Mahmoud Ahmadinejad and Venezuela’s Hugo Chavez mocked US disapproval and joked about having an atom bomb.